ANNOUNCEMENT - DENGUE COURSE

-Combatting Antimicrobial Resistance in the Caribbean: A report on the workshop delivered as part of the Commonwealth laboratory twinning initiative to combat antimicrobial resistanceDownload your copy
+REPORT: Combatting Antimicrobial Resistance in the Caribbean: A report on the workshop delivered as part of the Commonwealth laboratory twinning initiative to combat antimicrobial resistance Download your copy

-||This report includes analysis of over 60 years of research from the Annual Caribbean Health Conference.
-It give trends that reflect the relative importance of various health conditions in the Region, and also highlights the impact of the research on health policy and programming as well as clinical practice.
+||Analysing over 60 years of research from the Annual Caribbean Health Conferences.
+This report highlights the impact of research on health policy and programming as well as clinical practice in the Caribbean..
 Download your copy